 The Pirates pitching staff began the season as a question mark.
 It's becoming an exclamation point

-PITTSBURGH (AP) — The Pittsburgh Pirates' starting rotation began the season as a question mark.
+PITTSBURGH — The Pittsburgh Pirates' starting rotation began the season as a question mark.

 Two months later, it's quickly becoming an exclamation point.